Wicked as They Come: Production

-In May 1955 it was announced Mike Frankovich had purchased the screen rights to the novel, to be made under his deal with Columbia.
+In May 1955 it was announced that Mike Frankovich had purchased the screen rights to the novel, to be made under his deal with Columbia.
 It was the third property Frankovich had purchased, the others being Joe MacBeth and 'Wise Guys Never Work.
 The film would be made by an associated company, Film Locations, run by Maxwell Setton.

 Laurence Harvey was offered a lead role but turned it down.
 Lead roles eventually went to Arlene Dahl, Phil Carey and Herbert Marshall.

 Filming was to have started in London on 28 November 1955 but eventually started on 2 December, under the working title Portrait in Smoke.

 Lawsuit

 In March 1957 Arlene Dahl filed suit against Columbia for $1,000,000 claiming the advertising for the film was "obscene, degrading and offensive."
 She said she was humiliated by the use of composite drawings and photographs advertising the film.
 The case went to trial in May.
 The judge was unsympathetic during the hearing, saying he felt the photograph was refined.
 The case was dismissed in August.